asacristani/fastapi-rocket-boilerplate/README.md

 - Relationship of records into model details (performance)

 ### Others
+- TypeScript client
+- Deployment with Kubernetes in Google Cloud by Terraform
 - Add logging

 - Integrity tests
-- Aync/cron tasks with Celery + RabbitMQ
-- TypeScript client

 - Cover 100% with unit-testing
 - Add mypy and pylint to the Pre-commit
 - Use async/await for routes and database connections
 - Authentication client with Google
-- Deployment with Kubernetes in Google Cloud by Terraform